aqaPayam/NakhBot/README.md

 - Invalid

 A profile can become invalid after completion, for example if moderation hides photos and the visible photo requirement is no longer satisfied.

+### Invalid Active Profile

+An Invalid profile means the user previously completed signup but the profile later stopped satisfying completion rules.

+This can happen, for example, if photo moderation hides or deletes photos and the profile no longer has at least 2 visible photos.

+Invalid profile status does not change `Account.state`.

+A user with:

+- `Account.state = active`
+- `Profile.completion_status = invalid`

+is still an active account user, but cannot use normal discovery features until the profile is fixed.

+The user must be routed to Fix Profile.

+Invalid active profile users can:

+- Open the app
+- Edit Profile
+- Upload, replace, or restore required profile data
+- Access Settings
+- Access Support
+- View existing matches and chats, unless another moderation/account rule blocks them

+Invalid active profile users cannot:

+- Appear in Explore
+- Explore others
+- Like profiles
+- Send Nakh
+- Use Liked By discovery actions
+- Create new discovery interactions

+Once the profile satisfies all completion rules again, set:

+`Profile.completion_status = complete`

+Normal active-user access then resumes.

 ### Gender Options for MVP